• Skip to primary navigation

 Homemade anything is awesome because you have complete control over the outcome.
 Here are a few ways you can customize these cookie dough ice cream sandwiches to your liking:

-• Swap in new flavors of ice cream.
+• Swap in ice cream flavors.
 Just because I’m a sucker for all things fudgy and brownie doesn’t mean you have to be.
 Chocolate pairs well with all kinds of flavors!
-You can double down on the chocolate vibe with a chocolate + anything flavor, or go with something fruity like strawberry.
+You can double down on the chocolate vibe with a chocolate + anything flavor, or go with something fruity like strawberry, creamy vanilla ice cream.
 Coffee, salted caramel, or horchata ice cream would also be delightful.
 You can also feel free to layer two flavors for a serious taste explosion!

 • Go semi-homemade.
 I used store-bought ice cream for these sandwiches, and I feel great about it.
 However, if you don’t have access to many flavors, feel free to go the semi-homemade route.
 Take a plain base flavor like vanilla, chocolate, or caramel and let it soften considerably.
 Using a large mixing bowl, swirl in your choice of additions.
 Try nuts, (chilled) hot fudge, caramel sauce, chocolate chips, candy or cookie pieces, or even dried fruit.